electrovir/auth-vir/packages/auth-vir/README.md

 5. In your application code, load the string keys from step 1 into [`parseJwtKeys`](https://electrovir.github.io/auth-vir/functions/parseUserJwt.html): `await parseJwtKeys(stringKeys)`.
 6. Use the output of [`parseJwtKeys`](https://electrovir.github.io/auth-vir/functions/parseUserJwt.html) in all auth functionality:
     - [`generateSuccessfulLoginHeaders`](https://electrovir.github.io/auth-vir/functions/generateSuccessfulLoginHeaders.html): after a user successfully logs in, run this function and attach the output headers to the `Response` object.
-    - [`extractUserIdFromRequestHeaders`](https://electrovir.github.io/auth-vir/functions/extractUserIdFromRequestHeaders.html): to verify an authenticated user `Request` object (make sure to properly attach all auth in the client by following the below [Client side](#client-side) guide).
+    - [`extractUserIdFromRequestHeaders`](https://electrovir.github.io/auth-vir/functions/extractUserIdFromRequestHeaders.html): to verify an authenticated user `Request` object (make sure to properly attach all auth in the client by following the below [Client / frontend side](#client--frontend-side) guide).

 Here's a full example of how to use all host / server / backend side auth functionality: